ADAH-EviDENce/doc2vec/README.md

     3.2) corpus fragment

    4) Infering vectors for seed fragments

-    4.1) significant variance found for inferred vectors 4.2) infer vector for each fragment 100 times and use element wise median
+    4.1) significant variance found for inferred vectors

+    4.2) infer vector for each fragment 100 times and use element wise median

-   5) Inspecting the recovered most similar fragments in the corpus 5.1) Possible issue, small corpus large varianz in vectors corpus vectors partially based on early epochs.
+   5) Inspecting the recovered most similar fragments in the corpus

+    5.1) Possible issue, small corpus large varianz in vectors corpus vectors partially based on early epochs.

-   6) Reinferring all corpus vectors using stable model 6.1) As for the seed fragment reinfer 100 times and use median
+   6) Reinferring all corpus vectors using stable model

+    6.1) As for the seed fragment reinfer 100 times and use median

-   7) Recovering similar (cosine similarity) corpus fragments for seed fragments 7.1) return 25 most similar and label these as relevant or not 7.2) determing mean vector of relevant fragments and returing 25 most similar fragments, labeling on releavance.
+   7) Recovering similar (cosine similarity) corpus fragments for seed fragments

+    7.1) return 25 most similar and label these as relevant or not

+    7.2) determing mean vector of relevant fragments and returing 25 most similar fragments, labeling on releavance.
 Perform 2 iterations

    8) Comparing performance with random selection

     8.1) select 25 random fragments and label on relevance. repeat.

+   The above approach represents a fully interasctive incremental search.
+Given the vector space representation of the corpus we also consider classic clusterin approaches on the corpus as documented in `Exploratory_d2v_clustering.ipynb`.
+   We intially cosider a `dbscan` clustering using cosine distance/similarity, an epsilon of 0.05, and a minimal cluster size of
+   5. This returns no semantic signal (the foreign language interviews, as well as all NIOD intro sections appear clusterd; these have been/will be removed in the cleaned corpus)
+   We further consider a T-SNE embedding in 3 dimensions, also visualizing the returned relevant fragments over one iteration chain from the previous analysis.
+No structure or clustering is apparent.